Photo by Bigstockphoto

 In my early twenties I went backpacking in Australia with my girlfriend.
 During that trip we spent three days on a catamaran sailing the Great Barrier Reef with a group of people.
 One of the best times of my life.

 In the evening we would all come together for a drink and a laugh.
-And then suddenly the hosts came out with a guitar and started playing and singing songs to entertain everyone.
+And then suddenly one of the hosts came out with a guitar and started playing and singing songs to entertain everyone.

 Then after a while they handed the guitar over to me and said “Now it’s your turn!”.
-I thought, okay I’ll play a couple of tunes (I had been playing for about ten years by then) and suddenly I realized I could play a whole bunch of songs and awesome solos, but I couldn’t sing the lyrics to the songs because I didn’t got them memorized.
+I thought, okay I’ll play a couple of tunes (I had been playing for about ten years by then) and suddenly I realized I could play a whole bunch of songs and some pretty cool solos, but I couldn’t sing the lyrics to the songs because I didn’t got them memorized.

 Luckily my girlfriend was with me who is a singer and it turned out to be a great evening.
 Everyone sang along and was really enthusiastic.